bewest/openaps-example/README.md

   --path PATH  Path to module's namespace
 ```

-It knows if it's not a python module:
+It knows if it's not a python module, let's try adding a non-existant
+module to see if anything bad happens:

 ```bash
 $ openaps vendor add not-a-real-module